White Rose: Memorials and legacy

 In Paris, a high school of the 17th arrondissement (collège La Rose Blanche), is named after the White Rose, and a public park pays homage to Hans and Sophie Scholl.
 One of Germany's leading literary prizes is called the Geschwister-Scholl-Preis (the "Scholl Siblings" prize).
 Asteroid 7571 Weisse Rose is named after the group.
 The Audimax of the Bundeswehr Medical Academy in Munich was named after Hans Scholl in 2012.
 The Joint Medical Service of the Bundeswehr, named barracks north of Munich after Christoph Probst at his 100th birthday in 2019.

 The last surviving member of the group was Traute Lafrenz.
 She was 100 years old on 3 May 2019 and was awarded the Order of Merit of the Federal Republic of Germany on that same date for her work as part of the White Rose.
 She died on 6 March 2023.
 In May 2021, Germany issued a stamp to commemorate the 100th anniversary of Sophie Scholl's birthday.

 White Rose appropriation

 In 2021, a conspiracy theorist group known as the "White Rose" appropriated the name of the White Rose anti-Nazi resistance group to make an analogy between the original White Rose's non-violent resistance against Nazism and the non-violent supposed "resistance" by the conspiracy theorists against COVID-19 lockdowns and other measures by national governments intended to stop the virus during the COVID-19 pandemic in the early 2020s, which the conspiracy theorists falsely claim was the secret establishment of a worldwide totalitarian Nazi-style government.

-The methods of the White Rose conspiracy theorists are somewhat similar in that the conspiracy theorists printed stickers asking for resistance against anti-Covid measures alongside the "White Rose" name with the address of their Telegram group, then posted the stickers in public places.
+The methods of the White Rose conspiracy theorists, which reflected COVID-19 misinformation, were somewhat similar in that the conspiracy theorists printed stickers asking for resistance against anti-Covid measures alongside the "White Rose" name with the address of their Telegram group, then posted the stickers in public places.
 The use of the Internet meant that the conspiracy theorists spread misinformation and gained members across the world unlike the original White Rose who were limited to Germany.
-Apart from the name, there is absolutely no connection between the original White Rose and the conspiracy theorists who took their name.
+Apart from the name, there was no connection between the original White Rose and the conspiracy theorists who took their name.